-Hold the Tights: a A Former Television Star Plays Shakespeare ì Silver, the actor that played a talking horse on the Emmy-winning series Mr. Said , is now ١, starring in the Royal Theater production of "Hamlet."
-Hamlet.
-The handsome blond recently agreed to discuss his approach to acting.
-It were was never about talking, in Silver's view.
-As he had munched oats and sipped delicately from a water pail, the colt explained that he learned to talk at the age of one.
-Him His talking was not fulfilling enough/; only acting met ı his need for recognition.
-"I started by reciting monologues for whomever whoever would listen," he said.
-"Then one day I got a call from a Hollywood agent offering me the part of Mr. Said."
-Tossing his mane in the air, Silver continued, "I plays played that role for nine seasons.
+1 61 - Hold the Tights: a A Former Television Star Plays Shakespeare Silver, the actor that played a talking horse on the Emmy-winning series Mr. Said, is now $\frac{1}{\tau}$ 62 starring in the Royal Theater production of "Hamlet."
+Hamlet .
+The handsome blond recently 63 64 - agreed to discuss his approach to acting.
+It were was never about talking, in Silver's 65 66 view.
+As he had munched oats and sipped delicately from a water pail, the colt explained that 67 he learned to talk at the age of one.
+Him His talking was not fulfilling enough; only acting met - 68 07 his need for recognition.
+00 69 "I started by reciting monologues for whomever whoever would listen," he said.
+"Then one day - 70 ~ ~ I got a call from a Hollywood agent offering me the part of Mr. Said."
+Tossing his mane in the air, 71 Silver continued, "I plays played that role for nine seasons.
 You get typecast.
-Nobody ı want wants to take a chance on your dramatic ability if they he or she can find someone else ı for the role."
-He added, "Sitting by the phone one day, it rang I heard the phone ring, and my agent told me that I had a an audition."
+Nobody 72 -want wants to take a chance on your dramatic ability if they he or she can find someone else - 73 12 for the role."
+He added, "Sitting by the phone one day, it rang I heard the phone ring, and my - 74 75 agent told me that I had a an audition."
 That audition resulted in him his getting the part.
-Silver is the only horse that have has ever played Hamlet, as far as he knows. ı traditionally traditional velvet coat but no tights.
-"Between you and tme," he whispered, "the # tights snag on my fur."
-Director Ed Walketers asked Silver to consider shaving, and he Silver also tried several types of material for the tights.
-Even Silver's wife got involved in this key ш costuming decision.
-"No one tried harder than her she to find tights I could wear," Silver said. ш Nothing was suitable for this extremely unique situation.
-Silver is equally as involved with the role itself.
-"I relate to Hamlet's problems," he explained.
-"Us We horses often find it hard to take action and being to be decisive."
-The role is also exhausting; Silver lays lies down for a quickly quick nap everyday every day before going exhausting; Silver lays lies down for a quickly quick nap everyday every day before going onstage as Hamlet. ╫ Silver, the actor that played a talking horse on the Emmy-winning series Mr. Said, is now starring in the Royal Theater production of "Hamlet."
-Hamlet.
-The handsome blond recently agreed to discuss his approach to acting.
-It were was never about talking, in Silvers' Silver's view.
-As he had munched oats and sipped delicately from a water pail, the colt explained that he learned to talk at the age of one.
-Him His talking was not fulfilling enough, only acting met his need for recognition.
-"I started by reciting monologues for whomever whoever would listen," he said.
-"Then one day I got a call from a Hollywood agent offering me the part of Mr. Said."
-Tossing his mane in the air, Silver continued, "I plays played that role for nine seasons.
-You get typecast.
-Nobody want wants to take a chance on your dramatic ability if they he or she can find someone else for the role."
-He added, "Sitting by the phone one day, it rang I heard the phone ring, and my agent told me that I had an audition."
-That audition resulted in him his getting the part.
-Silver is the only horse that have has ever played Hamlet, as far as he knows.
+Silver - 76 77 is the only horse that have has ever played Hamlet, as far as he knows.
 The actor has all ready already began begun rehearsals.
-His costume includes a traditionally traditional velvet coat but no tights.
-"Between you and I me," he whispered, "the tights snag on my fur."
-Director Ed Walketers asked Silver to consider shaving, and he Silver also tried several types of material for the tights.
-Even Silver's wife got involved in this key costuming decision.
+His costume includes a 74 78 - traditionally traditional velvet coat but no tights.
+"Between you and I me," he whispered, "the - 79 80 tights snag on my fur."
+Director Ed Walketers asked Silver to consider shaving, and he Silver - 81 also tried several types of material for the tights.
+Even Silver's wife got involved in this key 82 costuming decision.
 "No one tried harder than her she to find tights I could wear," Silver said.
-Nothing was suitable for this extremely unique situation.
-Silver is equally as involved with the role itself.
+92 81 Nothing was suitable for this extremely unique situation. - 83 84 85 Silver is equally as involved with the role itself.
 "I relate to Hamlet's problems," he explained.
+86 "Us We horses often find it hard to take action and being to be decisive."
+The role is also 87 88 exhausting; Silver lays lies down for a quickly quick nap everyday every day before going 90 onstage as Hamlet.